How to Help a Child With ADHD: Practical Strategies for Parents

 Quick Takeaways

-• Children with ADHD may struggle with focus, impulsivity, and emotional regulation.
+• Children with ADHD may struggle with focus, impulsivity, emotional regulation, and task completion.

-• Consistent routines help create structure and predictability.
+• Consistent routines help create structure, predictability, and fewer daily conflicts.

-• Breaking tasks into smaller steps makes activities easier for children to complete.
+• Breaking tasks into smaller steps can make homework, chores, and transitions easier to complete.

-• Calm communication and supportive environments help children regulate emotions.
+• Calm communication and supportive environments can help children regulate emotions.

-• Lifestyle habits like sleep, exercise, and balanced nutrition support ADHD management.
+• Lifestyle habits like sleep, movement, balanced meals, and screen-time boundaries can support ADHD management.

 • Parents can develop strategies that help children manage ADHD both at home and in school.